uswds/uswds-site/pages/patterns/create-a-profile/name.md

 ## Considerations
 ### Whether you need this data
-<strong>Confirm you need this information.</strong> As with all personal information, consider whether you need to collect it at all, and clearly explain the reason for asking for the information and what will be done to secure the user’s privacy.
+<strong>Confirm you need this information.</strong> As with all personal information, consider whether you need to collect it at all.
+Clearly explain the reason for asking for the information and what will be done to secure the user’s privacy.
 For example, if you aren’t validating identity, you might not need to collect someone’s name, since a username will meet the need for account login.

 <strong>Consider what name information you need.</strong> If you don’t need to parse out the separate pieces of a person’s name, consider letting the user enter it into a single `full name` text field.